Apply for the Language Ambassador Program

 Role of the Language Ambassador

 Language Ambassadors generally commit to 1 year of service with the program.
-However, we encourage Language Ambassadors to continue beyond this timeframe.
+However, we encourage Language Ambassadors to continue beyond this timeframe if interested.

 - Read through original material and rewrite it in the target language;